Duckett's Grove: History

 Duckett's Grove was built c.1745 on an estate covering more than 5000 acre of the County Carlow countryside.
 Originally, the structure was designed as a standard two-storey over-basement Georgian country house.
-From the mid 1820s, it redesigned in a castellated Gothic revival style by English architect Thomas Cobden for then owner and head of family, John Dawson Duckett.
+From the mid 1820s, it was redesigned in a castellated Gothic revival style by English architect Thomas Cobden for then owner and head of family, John Dawson Duckett.

 This extension of the building was funded by a number of previous strategic marriages into wealthy merchant families, and resulted in some of the original Georgian features of the building being removed or hidden.
 The building incorporates a number of towers and turrets of varying shapes – round, square and octagonal.
 One tall, solid granite octagonal viewing tower rises from the structure.
 Duckett's Grove is further elaborately ornamented with oriels and niches containing statues.
 Several statues on pedestals surrounded the building and lined the approaches.
 The house is situated in the town land of Rainstown, approximately 10 km from Carlow and 9 km from Tullow, with the broader estate comprising several large town lands and parts of others.
 At its height, the house had a staff of eleven gardeners to maintain the grounds alone.